MultiAPI Spoof: A Multi-API Dataset and Local-Attention Network for Speech Anti-spoofing Detection: Abstract

 \section{Abstract}

 Existing speech anti-spoofing benchmarks rely on a narrow set of public models, creating a substantial gap from real-world scenarios in which commercial systems employ diverse, often proprietary APIs.
 To address this issue, we introduce MultiAPI Spoof, a multi-API audio anti-spoofing dataset comprising about 230 hours of synthetic speech generated by 30 distinct APIs, including commercial services, open-source models, and online platforms.
-Based on this dataset, we define the API tracing task, enabling fine-grained attribution of spoofed audio to its generation source.
-We further propose Nes2Net-LA, a local-attention enhanced variant of Nes2Net that improves local context modeling and fine-grained spoofing feature extraction.
+Furthermore, we propose Nes2Net-LA, a local-attention enhanced variant of Nes2Net that improves local context modeling and fine-grained spoofing feature extraction.
+Based on this dataset, we also define the API tracing task, enabling fine-grained attribution of spoofed audio to its generation source.
 Experiments show that Nes2Net-LA achieves state-of-the-art performance and offers superior robustness, particularly under diverse and unseen spoofing conditions.
-Code \footnote{https://github.com/XuepingZhang/MultiAPI-Spoof} and dataset \footnote{https://xuepingzhang.github.io/MultiAPI-Spoof-Dataset/} have released.
+Code \footnote{https://github.com/XuepingZhang/MultiAPI-Spoof} and dataset \footnote{https://xuepingzhang.github.io/MultiAPI-Spoof-Dataset/} have been released.